Quantitative Biosciences and Engineering

 Student Highlights and Achievements

-The inaugural Fall 2022 Undergraduate Research Symposium featured a wide breadth of talent and insight!
-We are proud to announce that one of our QBE students took 1st place in the poster awards for this event.
-Join us in congratulating Aryelle Wright, Senior, for her poster presentation on Cationic Polymers for Nuclei Acid Therapeutics.
+Last year during the Fall 2022 Undergraduate Research Symposium Aryelle Wright, Senior at the time, took 1st place in the poster awards for her poster presentation on Cationic Polymers for Nuclei Acid Therapeutics.
 Mentor: Dr. Ramya Kumar

-We are so proud to have a talented representative from our program take 1st!
+We are so proud to have our students recognized two years in a row!

 News